American Pie Presents: Beta House: Plot

-Along with two other pledges, Erik, Cooze, and Bobby complete fifty tasks to pledge the Beta House, including: getting their butts signed by a stripper, having sex with a professor, marrying a fellow pledge, and placing a live ostrich in the Geek House.
-After they complete their final task (stealing something from the Geek House), Edgar, the president of the Geek House, challenges the Beta House to the "Greek Olympiad", with the winners taking the loser's House.
-Before the competition starts, Dwight learns that while attempting to rush the midget fraternity, Edgar had sex with a sheep.
+Along with two other pledges, Erik, Cooze and Bobby complete fifty tasks to pledge the Beta House, including: getting their butts signed by a stripper, having sex with a professor, marrying a fellow pledge, and placing a live ostrich in the Geek House.

+After they complete their final task (stealing something from the Geek House), Edgar, the president of their rivals, challenges the Beta House to the "Greek Olympiad", with the winners taking the loser's House.
+Before the competition starts, Dwight meets former enemy Rock at a hockey rink, where he learns that while attempting to rush the midget fraternity, Edgar had sex with a sheep.

 Being the Olympiad's last winner, Beta House alumnus Noah Levenstein returns to campus to officiate the competition.
-The first game is won by Beta House as Dwight and Edgar compete in removing girls' brassieres.
-Geek House win the next three matches: a pugil bout turned lightsaber duel, catching a greased pig, and a two-person "69" race.
-Beta House wins the fifth and sixth competitions: a Russian roulette challenge between Dwight and Edgar with aged horse semen; and a beer drinking competition between all members of both Houses ultimately won by Wesley via a keg stand.
+Beta House wins the first game as Dwight and Edgar compete to remove girls' brassieres.
+Geek House wins the next three matches: a pugil bout turned lightsaber duel, catching a greased pig, and a two-person "69" race.
+Beta House wins the fifth and sixth competitions: a Russian roulette challenge between Dwight and Edgar with aged horse semen; and a beer drinking competition between all members of both Houses, ultimately won by Wesley via a keg stand.

-During the final lap dance challenge, Beta House uses Edgar's sheep fetish against him with Bobby's girlfriend Margie wearing a sheep costume, resulting in the Geek House losing the Olympiad.
+During the final lap dance challenge, Beta House uses Edgar's sheep fetish against him with Bobby's girlfriend Margie wearing a sheep costume, which ultimately costs him and his house the tournament.
 Having won the Geek House mansion, the Beta House hosts a toga party.

 Erik and Ashley establish their relationship and have sex.
 Meanwhile, Cooze and Denise finally sleep together as well, and Cooze discovers that what Denise is hiding is the fact that she ejaculates during sex, much to his excitement.